bagisto/bagisto/README.md

 Take advantage of two of the hottest frameworks used in this project -- Laravel and Vue.js -- both of which have been used in Bagisto.

 ## Documentation
-Installation and Developers Documentation for Bagisto can be found on [https://devdocs.bagisto.com](https://devdocs.bagisto.com).
+Do you want to know how to install Bagisto or do you like to know how you can develop your own extensions?
+Please visit our documentation site on [https://devdocs.bagisto.com](https://devdocs.bagisto.com).

 ## Community
 We also have a forum for any type of concerns, feature requests, or discussions, please visit: [Bagisto Forums](https://forums.bagisto.com/).